Maternity of the Blessed Virgin Mary Catholic Church

 Responsibility to Report - Adult chaperones have the responsibility to report the following information concerning youth:

-Serious behavior code violations (at MOSH) - Report as soon as possible to MOSH leader.
+Serious behavior code violations - Report as soon as possible to Maternity leader.

-Accident or injury (at MOSH) - Report immediately if emergency treatment is required.
-Call Emergency services first, then MOSH leaders and parents.
-If accident or injury is not an emergency, report as soon as possible to MOSH leaders and/or parents.
+Accident or injury (at event) - Report immediately if emergency treatment is required.
+Call Emergency services first, then leaders and parents.
+If accident or injury is not an emergency, report as soon as possible to Maternity leaders and/or parents.

 Suicide thoughts or threat if a person is an immediate danger to themselves or others - Report immediately to Mosh leaders and parents.